SonarSource/public-git-sync/README.md

 **All scripts must be run from the root directory of a clone of the private repository**

+# Modifications

+## sonar-enterprise
+The `sonar-enterprise` repository uses a modified version of this script, which excludes the GitHub Action workflows folder (`.github/workflows`).
+It is available on the `sonar-enterprise` branch.

 # How to use

 ## Prerequesites